shamikh-mill/blog/about.md

 I like learning new things that involve numbers and technology, and applying what I learn to try and predict other things.
 This blog is part of my effort to document what I try and, hopefully, learn along the way.
 Welcome to my blog!

 You can find my [resume here.]({{site.baseurl}}{{ site.url }}/assets/Shamikh-Hossain.pdf)
+Links to my Twitter and GitHub accounts can be found at the bottom of this page!
 <!-- picture below![My helpful screenshot]({{site.baseurl}}{{ site.url }}/assets/first.png) -->